Deadly Brazil dam burst likely had same cause as previous one: official

 Vale said in a statement that the plan was “built on the basis of technical studies of hypothetical scenarios in the event of a breach” although it did not directly reference Folha’s story.

-Officials with the Mines and Energy Ministry and the National Mining Agency (ANM) told reporters on Friday that the cause of the rupture was still unclear and that all documentation regularly submitted by Vale had indicated that the dam was stable.
+Officials with the Mines and Energy Ministry and the National Mining Agency (ANM) told reporters on Friday that the cause of the rupture was still unclear.

-“If we had known (what the problem was), maybe this tragedy would have never happened,” The ministry’s mining secretary Alexandre Vidigal said.
+“If we had known (what the problem was), maybe this tragedy would have never happened,” the ministry’s mining secretary, Alexandre Vidigal, said.
 “We are in the investigation phase and we cannot say whether the (inspection) model was adequate or not.”

-Vale Chief Executive Fabio Schvartsman has said the miner built its facilities to comply with regulations and that equipment had shown the dam was stable.

-In the wake of the disaster, Vale has said it will take up to 10 percent of its production offline and spend 5 billion reais ($1.36 billion) to decommission 10 dams.

 Additional reporting by Pedro Fonseca, Ricardo Brito and Jake Spring; Writing by Gabriel Stargardter; Editing by David Goodman and Phil Berlowitz